 That you, by means of part-time studies are increasing your potential employability by gaining skills or by completing an already-commenced course, is not something that we are particularly concerned with.

 When we decide what can be classed as part-time studies, we take into account both the rate of studying and the extent of the studies.
 Your letter of admission should state that courses are studied on a part-time basis (at most, 50 percent), the number of study credits the course constitutes, as well as the time period that the course will cover.
 This applies to both studies in the daytime and evening.

 If you wish to study part-time whilst still receiving benefits, you must apply to Alfa-kassan.
 Remember to send in your application for studies in time.
 Do not begin your studies until you have received a decision from Alfa-kassan.
 If you apply too late there is a risk that you will be liable to repay any benefits you have received, that you are no longer eligible for.

 Rules for benefit in connection with studies

-- If you are a job seeker and wish to participate in education or other activity, full or part time, for the purpose of orientation towards a new trade or profession or educational path or to ease the transition to a new trade or profession, you can apply to be able to study while still receiving benefit for a period of 15 days maximum.
+If you are a job seeker and wish to participate in education or other activity, full or part-time, for the purpose of orientation towards a new trade or profession or educational path or to ease the transition to a new trade or profession, you can apply to be able to study while still receiving benefit for a period of 15 days maximum.

-This means that if you have previously studied and received benefit in the same benefit period, these studies will affect Alfa-kassan’s assessment.
+This means that if you have previously studied and received benefits in the same benefit period, these studies will affect Alfa-kassan’s assessment.
 In total, a maximum of 20 benefit weeks per benefit period and a maximum of 15 benefit days per benefit period are approved.

 Remember to send in your application for studies in time.
 Do not begin your studies until you have received a decision from Alfa-kassan.